What is Asset Allocation?

 This strategy in asset allocation only considers what the client has got that can be invested in several asset classes to generate a return.
-Say a client has $20 M in assets and is still working, he also has a spare Real Estate property that is worth $2M.
+Say a client has $20 M in assets and is still working.
+He also has a spare Real Estate property that is worth $2M.
 So in this approach, the portfolio manager will try to focus on only the assets and will try to maximize return accordingly.
 He will think of ways to invest the $20 M and also how to use the spare property to increase wealth and so on.
 The $20 M he may plan to invest in Equity, Bond and other assets but not Real Estate as he already has a real estate.
 So his asset allocation is focused on the assets he already has.
-If he is already owning an asset class, then that asset class investment can be avoided.
-So if he has already invested $5 M in Equities then equity investment can be avoided.
+If he already owns an asset class, then that asset class investment can be avoided.
+So if he has already invested $5 M in Equities, then equity investment can be avoided.

 #2 – Liability Driven

 Liability Driven approach focuses on keeping assets to mitigate the liabilities of the client.
 Say a client is exposed to a seasonal business, so his asset allocation should be in such a way that when his business is low in generating revenue, then the investments should operate in the peak so that support can be provided to him.

 #3 – Goal-Driven

 The goal-driven approach is the creation of Sub portfolios with different asset classes for each goal of the client.
 Say the client has five goals starting from extreme priority to low priority.
 So for each goal, a separate sub-portfolio will be created.
 If the goal is of extreme priority like the education of a child, then the sub-portfolio created for it should invest in the safest assets.
 So its asset classes should be different secured bonds.
 Similarly, if the goal is of not so important, then the asset classes can be like small-cap stocks, derivative options, etc.